oh-jinsu/typesafe-dynamo/README.md

 ])
 ```

-It enables you use the Global Secondary Index of your DynamoDB table.
+It enables you to use the Global Secondary Index of your DynamoDB table.

 ### limit